Will Ospreay: IWGP Junior Heavyweight Champion (2016–2018)

-Move to the heavyweight division (2018–2020)
+Transition to heavyweight (2018–2020)

 At King of Pro-Wrestling (2018), Ospreay teamed with Hirooki Goto and Tomohiro Ishii in a winning effort against Suzuki-gun, represented by Minoru Suzuki, Takashi Iizuka and NEVER Openweight Champion Taichi.
 Ospreay pinned Taichi for the win.

-After the match, Ospreay called out Taichi for a NEVER Openweight Championship match and doing so, hinting going to the Heavyweight division, although, it's still possible that Ospreay might be staying in the Jr. Heavyweight division as the Openweight title can be held by people from either division.
+After the match, Ospreay called out Taichi for a NEVER Openweight Championship match and doing so, hinting going to the Heavyweight division.
 The match was made official for Power Struggle (2018), however, it was announced on Twitter that the match had been cancelled due to Ospreay's injury.
 On the final day of World Tag League, Ospreay returned to New Japan, where he defeated Taichi.
 On the same night, he challenged the new NEVER Openweight Champion, Kota Ibushi, to a championship match at Wrestle Kingdom 13.

 On 4 January, at Wrestle Kingdom 13, Will Ospreay defeated Kota Ibushi to capture the NEVER Openweight Championship.
 He became the first Junior Heavyweight to hold the championship.
 He made his first title defense at RevPro New Year's Resolution, where he defeated Chris Brookes.
 On 22 February, Ospreay successfully retained the title against Dalton Castle at Honor Rising: Japan 2018.
 At New Japan's Anniversary Show, he faced IWGP Heavyweight Champion Jay White in a losing effort.

 Despite still being classified as a Junior Heavyweight, Ospreay entered the 2019 New Japan Cup, beating Bad Luck Fale and Lance Archer, before being eliminated by fellow Chaos member Kazuchika Okada.
 It was announced that Ospreay will face ROH Television Champion Jeff Cobb in a Winner takes all match at G1 Supercard.
 At the event, Ospreay lost the match, in the process losing his title to Cobb, who retained his title.